A-level Retakes 2022

 Write about how you are going to constructively spend your time before and after your retakes, what you have learnt from the experience of taking exams again, and how it's helped you develop as a person.

-Be aware though, that if you are applying for subjects such as medicine and veterinary science, most universities will not accept those that have taken 3 years to complete their A levels, unless there are extenuating circumstances for having not achieved the minimum grades required first time around.
+Be aware though, that if you are applying for extremely competitive subjects such as Medicine, Physiotherapy and Veterinary Science, most universities will not accept those that have taken 3 years to complete their A levels, unless there are extenuating circumstances for having not achieved the minimum grades required first time around.

 Taking a gap year that includes retaking A levels doesn't have to be a hassle or a wasted period of time.